hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/intro.md

 ## Using this report

 If a municipality or water feature was sampled the results are included in this report.
-As of ver=1 the conclusions, with respect to this report are considered final.
+As of ver=1 the data and methods should be considered complete.
+Corrections, additions and new reports can be requested using the data repository and submitting an _issue_.

 It is important to understand the difference between the _median_ {cite}`mediandef` and the _average_ {cite}`meandeff` when interpreting the results.
 Except for monthly results the survey results are given as the __median__ p/100m for the location in question.
 Consider the __median__ survey result for